 Every ARL employee and contractor is required to be an active participant in managing the safe execution of work.
 We are focused on improving our safety performance through monitoring key indicators, holding leaders accountable and empowering all employees.

-The International Labour Organization (ILO) marks the World Day for Safety and Health at Work on 28th of April each year to promote the prevention of occupational accidents and diseases.
-This year, ARL celebrated safety week from April 27-30, 2020.
-Area safety Incharges along with HSE team discussed issues related to safety and shared suggestions for the improvement of safe and healthy practices at workplace.
+The International Labor Organization (ILO) marks the World Day for Safety and Health at Work on 28th of April each year to promote the prevention of occupational accidents and diseases.

 Worker Training